gmoe/piano_fundamentals/source/chapter1/ch1_intro/I.1.rst

 Play should be taught from the first year of piano lessons and is especially effective for the youngest youngsters; the most obvious way to start teaching it is to teach memorization skills and absolute pitch.
-MP is the art of controlling the minds of the audience thru the music you play and therefore it works best when it originates in your mind.
+MP is the art of controlling the minds of the audience through the music you play and therefore it works best when it originates in your mind.
 The audience views your MP ability as something extraordinary, belonging only to a select few gifted musicians with intelligence far above the average person.
 Mozart was almost certainly aware of this and used